FastCGI¶

 FcgidMaxProcessesPerClass 30

-FcgidInitialEnv PROJ_LIB /usr/local/share/proj
+FcgidInitialEnv PROJ_DATA /usr/local/share/proj

 FcgidInitialEnv LD_LIBRARY_PATH "/usr/local/lib:/usr/local/pgsql/lib:/usr3/pkg3/oracle9/lib"